|

 Disclosure Initiative set up to gain declassification of all UFO files held by the United

+States government.
 I should note, at this point to anyone thinking of

 paying the $135.00 to obtain this set of documents, that the documents are very poorly